GlobalSport/state-decorator/README.md

 # Unit testing

 - The state decorator provides a testing framework for stores.
-- The base principle is that a mock store is immutable.
-A new store is created is setting state/props.
-It allows to share mock store across tests.
+- The base principle is that a mock store is immutable:
-- On each test, reuse/setup store or store action and:
-  - call the action and test state, side effect calls,...
+  - a new store is created each time state or props are set.
-  - calls have no effects on mock store
+  - it allows to share mock store across tests.
-  - test prop changes
+- On a mock store, we can test the store internals after initialiation, after inbound props have changed, after actions are called.

 ## Getting started